Gyroporus cyanescens: Ecology and distribution

+Gyroporus cyanescens is found in Europe, Asia, Australia, and North America (July–September).
+In China, it is known from Guangdong and Yunnan.
+The fungus appears in eucalypt woodland in Australia.
+In North America, it is widespread east of the Rocky Mountains.
+The geographical distribution ranges from eastern Canada to Florida, and west to Minnesota, although it has been occasionally reported from the Pacific Northwest, and one collection has been made in the Sky Islands of southern Arizona.
+G. cyanescens var. violaceotinctus has been reported from Japan.

 Uses

 Gyroporus cyanescens is edible, and considered "choice" by several sources.
 The fruit bodies, even if mature, are typically free of insect larvae.
 Specimens collected in sandy soil, however, are difficult to clean, but cleaning may be facilitated by washing the fruit bodies in a bowl of water so that the sand sinks to the bottom.
 The blue color largely disappears after two minutes of sautéing.
 Cooked mushrooms have a meaty texture, and mild nutty flavor that is enhanced if fried to crispness.
 Drying the mushrooms strengthens the taste.

 The variety violaceotinctus is used in mushroom dyeing, and produces a light yellow, beige, gold, or brownish-orange color depending on the mordant used.